mph-/lcapy/doc/circuits.rst

    >>> a[2].V.n
    5

-Notice that the `.n` attribute returns the total noise found by adding each noise component in quadrature since they have different nids and are thus independent.
+Notice that the `.n` attribute returns the total noise found by adding each noise component in quadrature, i.e., :math:`\sqrt{3^2 + 4^2},` since the noise components have different nids and are thus independent.

 Each resistor in a circuit can be converted into a series combination